 6. Care coordination support skills

-7. Teaching skills to promote health behavior change
+7. Teaching skills to promote healthy behavior change

 8. Outreach methods and strategies